Sanamahism: Deities

 Other important gods and goddesses include Panthoibi, Lainingthou Nongpok Ningthou, Lainingthou Koubru, Ibudhou Marjing, Thongalel, Wangbren, Eputhou Thangjing, Kounu, Nongshaba, Nongthang Leima, and Irai Leima.

 The Umang Lais are often regarded as aspects or incarnations of the main deities.
 The worship of Umang Lais and the ritual that this entails, referred to as the Umang Lai Haraoba, is one of the main religious festivals in Sanamahism.
 The Umang Lais are associated with sacred groves, also called Umang Lai.
 There are similarities between the Umang Lais and the Nat deities of Myanmar.

-All the deities are denoted by the universal term Lai which means "god" in Meithei.
-When referring to a male deity, the terms Lainingthou, Ebhudhou or Epa are used while the terms, Lairembi, Ebhendhou or Ema are used to refer to a female deity.
+All the deities are denoted by the universal term Lai which means "God" in the Manipuri language/Meiteilon.
+When referring to a male deity, the terms Lainingthou, Ebhudhou or Epa are used while the terms; Lairembi, Ebhendhou or Ema are used to refer to a female deity.
 Lairembi is mostly used for the Umang Lais.

 Origin

 The first mentions are found in the Cheitharol Kumbaba, the Court Chronicles of the kings of Manipur, starting from the king Nongda Lairen Pakhangba, who traditionally ruled for more than a century, from 33 to 154 CE, though modern scholarship, including Sujit Mukherjee, give a range of 21 years, from 33 to 54 CE.